-- Rub the herb mixture over the beef and refrigerate for 4 to 24 hours.
+- Rub the herb mixture over the beef and refrigerate for four to 24 hours.

 Fresh Herb and Garlic Beef Tenderloin Cooking Tips

-- Heterocyclic amines (HCAs): Cancerous chemicals that are found at the blackened section of cooked food, which appear when you char your meat.
+- Heterocyclic amines (HCAs): These are cancerous chemicals that are found at the blackened section of cooked food, which appear when you char your meat.